 For young companies, this may not prove to be too much of a burden.
-However, a great number of longstanding businesses whose profit margins and overall business model relied upon the previous tax regime could be greatly affected.
+However, a great number of Americans with longstanding companies whose profit margins and overall business model relied upon the previous offshore tax regime could be greatly affected.
 These companies find themselves facing tax on up to 30 years’ retained earnings.
 For instance, imagine having to pay 30 years’ worth of income tax, using just your present-year cash flow.
 Even at reduced rates, this is enough to put some businesses in serious financial trouble.
 Presumably for this reason, the IRS is allowing companies to make payments on this retroactive tax gradually over the course of the next 5 years, with only 8% of the total tax bill being payable in the first year.

 For example: An international trade business owned by an American has been operating in Asia since 1997.
 The headquarters are in Singapore and all revenues are non-Singapore sourced, thereby no income has been taxable in Singapore.
 It is a reasonably small family business, with an annual income of $50,000.
 Being in operation for 20 years however, this has added up to total retained earnings of $1,000,000 (which could very well be the elderly business owner’s entire pension savings).
 Under the new law, the owner of this business is now required to pay a surprise $155,000 in “toll tax” to the IRS.
 However, for the tax deadline of April 2018; only the first 8% of the total tax bill is due, meaning $12,400.